 Why host a website on a VPS?

-The pros of VPS for web hosting are clear, but if you’re still not sure, here’s why you should host a website on a VPS.
+The pros of a VPS for web hosting are clear, but if you’re still not sure, here’s why you should host a website on a VPS.

 1. It’s cheaper